 How long does it take to prepare an expert report on Peruvian law?

-Timing depends on the scope, complexity of the legal questions, document volume, and the court deadline.
-After counsel provides the jurisdiction/court, deadline, and specific questions, the expert confirms feasibility and scheduling as part of scope confirmation and engagement terms.
+Timing depends on scope, complexity, document volume, and the court deadline.
+After counsel provides the jurisdiction, deadline, and specific legal questions, the expert confirms feasibility and scheduling as part of scope confirmation and engagement terms.

-Expert reports for foreign courts are commonly prepared in English.
-The reports cite Peruvian legal sources in Spanish (as published) with English translations of key provisions or excerpts when needed.
+Expert reports for foreign proceedings are commonly prepared in English.
+The report cites Peruvian legal sources in Spanish as published and includes English translations of key provisions when needed.
 Reports can be prepared in Spanish if required by the requesting court.

 Can the expert testify in addition to providing a written report?